 Canoeing and Trekking

-in traditional dugout canoes.
-But don’t be fooled by the canoes – there will also be plenty of time trekking through the hills of the surrounding land, so be prepared for some long days of walking through stunning scenery!
-You’ll camp overnight with locals who will invite you onto their land and perhaps share a few traditional legends and ghost stories.
+Based in Southwest Uganda, we’ll spend time canoeing the deep waters of beautiful Lake Bunyonyi in traditional dugout canoes.
+There will also be plenty of time trekking through the hills of the surrounding land, so be prepared for some long days of walking through stunning scenery!
+You’ll camp overnight with locals who will invite you onto their land, and perhaps share a few traditional legends and ghost stories.

 Explore the following links to learn about the Carpe Diem East Africa student experience.